thomazbastiaanssen/anansi/README.md

 ## Spin to a table📝

-`anansi` gives a complex nested list of lists as an output.
+`anansi` gives a complex nested `anansiYarn` object as an output.
 Two functions exist that will wrangle your data to more friendly formats for you.
 You can either use `spinToLong()` or `spinToWide()`.
 They will give you long or wide format data.frames, respectively.
 For general reporting, we recommend sticking to the wide format as it’s the most legible.
+You can also use the `plot()` method on an `anansiYarn` object to gain some insights in the state of your p, q, r and r^2 parameters.

 ``` r
 anansiLong <- spinToLong(anansi_output = anansi_out)